nimakam/nimakam-notes/stable-coin/ecosystem.md

 # Ecosystem

-The stable-coin system lives on the public blockchain, however the players interacting with it directly or indirectly, all live in the real world and will follow strategies and courses of action, based on their incentives and the changing ecosystem.
-In order to ensure the success of the stable-coin system, and the money product that it represents, we need to fully understand the ecosystem subsuming it and mitigate any foreseeable issues that may threaten the product's success.
+The stablecoin system lives on the public blockchain, however the players interacting with it directly or indirectly, all live in the real world and will follow strategies and courses of action, based on their incentives and the changing ecosystem.
+In order to ensure the success of the stablecoin system, and the money product that it represents, we need to fully understand the ecosystem subsuming it and mitigate any foreseeable issues that may threaten the product's success.

 - [Vision](./vision.md)
 - [The product](./product.md)